 Upon receipt of all of these documents the coach will then be added to the Current British Fencing Coaches Register.

-If you have any questions regarding any of these requirements which are not answered below please get in touch with William Tigre – Development@britishfencing.com.
+If you have any questions regarding any of these requirements which are not answered below please get in touch with Josh Campbell – Development@britishfencing.com.

 1. BE A CURRENT MEMBER OF BRITISH FENCING If you wish to become a registered British Fencing coach, you will need to become member of British Fencing.

 For further information on membership categories, please visit click here.